 - Sprinkle of all-purpose BBQ rub (you can also use a little salt and sugar instead if you prefer)

-- (**We recommend using a BBQ Brine Injector, pictured below)
+- (**We recommend using a BBQ Brine Injector, like the one pictured below)

 I usually like to rub whatever cuts I am doing the night before, mostly because I want to get as much sleep as I can the next day, but also because this will act as a dry brine/marinade of sorts for the meat.
 This will especially help keep chicken juicy since it usually dries out more than other meats.